Vinzz/Switch-Wifi/README.md

 Switch-Wifi
 ===========

-Switch wifi script foran Orange Sagem Livebox 2
+Switch wifi powershell script for an Orange Sagem Livebox 2